sonuparit/custom-system-monitor/README.md

 - Set update interval to 3 seconds (recommended for stability and low system load)

+> [!NOTE]
-![Note] Avoid setting the update interval to 1 second — it can cause high CPU usage and may freeze the system.
+> Avoid setting the update interval to 1 second — it can cause high CPU usage and may freeze the system.

 **If you still want near real-time updates, you’ll need to adjust the script.**